Raster2Seq/Raster2Seq/README.md

   ```

-## Data Preparation
+## Data Structure

 We use COCO-style formatting for all experiments.
-Data preprocessing are detailed in [data_preprocess](data_preprocess).
+Data preprocessing are detailed in [data_preprocess](data_preprocess/README.md).
 Simply put, input data is RGB images and output is the 2D coordinate vectors of room regions which are represented as close-loop segmentation.

-The data tree structure is as follows:
+The data tree structure of Structured3D, for instance, is as follows:
 ```
 code_root/
 └── data/